 In 1999 WHO and their partners launched DOTS-Plus.
 DOT-Plus was to be developed as a comprehensive initiative that was to build upon the five elements of DOTS.
 However it would take into account specific issues such as the use of second line anti TB drugs, that needed to be used in areas where there were significant levels of MDR TB.

 One of the difficulties with the implementation of some of the DOTS-Plus pilot projects, was the need for quality second line anti TB drugs, which were normally very expensive.
-WHO and their partners made an arrangement with the pharmaceutical industry for preferential prices for second line drugs used for the pilot projects.
+WHO and their partners made an arrangement with the pharmaceutical industry for preferential prices for the second line drugs used for the pilot projects.
 However, it was considered important that these beneficial prices were only used in projects that were organised according to certain standards.
 So the Green Light Committee was established to review project applications, and to decide whether they were sufficiently in accordance with the guidelines that had been established for the pilot projects.2“DOTS-Plus & the Green Light Committee”, www.who.int/tb/publications/2000/en/index.html

-By the year 2000 some global TB targets set in 1991 had not been met.
-So further international meetings were held, including the Amsterdam Declaration to Stop TB.
+By the year 2000 some global TB targets set in 1991 had still not been met.
+So further international meetings were held, and a new declaration was the Amsterdam Declaration to Stop TB.
 The same goals were once again set, but this time to be achieved by 2005.3“Amsterdam Declaration to Stop TB”, Amsterdam, The Netherlands, 24th March 2000 www.stoptb.org/assets/documents/events/meetings/amsterdam_conference/decla.pdf

 The Stop TB Partnership was set up in 2001 following the Amsterdam Conference in 2000.
 Initially the partnership comprised just six organisations.
 Three of its working groups were: